top of page

 Temperature Maps

-Themis IR night map displays nighttime temperatures, which can be compared to the visual wavelength Daytime map.
+The THEMIS IR Night Map shows nighttime temperatures, which can be compared to the daytime map captured in the visual wavelength.

 Day and Night Time Maps